mdn/content/files/en-us/web/api/protected_audience_api/report_auction_results/index.md

 This function takes the following arguments:

 - `auctionConfig`
-  - : A copy of the options object
+  - : A copy of the options object originally passed into the originating `runAdAuction()` call.
 - `browserSignals`
   - : An object created by the browser, containing information such as the URLs of the top-level calling host, group owner, ad to render, etc.